 Community Engagement and Education Coordinator

-David Rojas Martínez joined the Holy Trinity staff in May.
+David Rojas Martínez joined the Holy Trinity staff in May of 2020.
 David received his Bachelor of Arts degree from Valparaiso University and his Master of Divinity degree from Luther Seminary.
-Originally from Cuernavaca, South Minneapolis is where David feels most at home in the United States.
-David is a consecrated deacon of the Lutheran Diaconal Association and is passionate about walking alongside people of all ages in their faith-life journeys.
-David has a mom, two older brothers, three older sisters, four nieces, and eight nephews who live between Mexico City and Frankfort, Indiana.
-Considering himself a connoisseur of tacos, cheeses, teas, and beer, David spends his free time exploring the Twin Cities for the next delicious bites and sips.
+Originally from Cuernavaca, the Twin Cities is where David feels most at home in the United States.
+David is a consecrated deacon of the Lutheran Diaconal Association and is passionate about working alongside people of all ages in their faith-life journeys.
+David has a mom, two older brothers, three older sisters, four nieces, and eight nephews who live between Mexico City, Mexico and Indiana, U.S.A.

 Youth Choir Accompanist

 Erik grew up in Appleton, WI and graduated from the University of St. Thomas in 2018.
 He currently works at Arch Insurance Group and is a member of the Minneapolis-based choir From Age to Age.
 When he is not making music, Erik frequents the nearest Starbucks to fuel his studies as he works towards an associate designation through the Casualty Actuarial Society.